 - Fuse boxes and panels

 - Hot water service units

 - Pipe lagging

 - Woven asbestos textile fuse linings

-While about half of all mesothelioma diagnoses can be linked to occupational exposure to asbestos, some cases are caused by secondary exposure.
-Secondary asbestos exposure occurs when a person working in close proximity to the toxic dust carries it home on their clothes, skin, or hair.
+While about half of all mesothelioma diagnoses can be linked to occupational exposure to asbestos, some cases of electricians and asbestos exposure are caused by secondary exposure.
+Secondary or secondhand asbestos exposure occurs when a person working in close proximity to the toxic dust carries it home on their clothes, skin, or hair.
 At home, this dust can be transferred to family members through physical contact (like a hug), doing chores like laundry, and more.

 The long-term health problems caused by secondary exposure are the same as primary exposure.
 Children exposed to asbestos at a young age may develop breathing problems, internal tissue scarring, and mesothelioma earlier in life.